-- You may need to have a CT scan or MRI scan.
+- You may need to have a CT or MRI scan.
 You may also need other tests, such as chest x-ray, electrocardiogram (ECG), and blood tests.
-Ask your caregiver for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.

-- Your caregiver may give you steroids and other medicines to use.
+- Your healthcare provider may give you steroids and other medicines to use.
 These medicines help prevent seizures or stomach ulcers.
-Ask your caregiver for more information about these medicines.

 The night before your surgery:

-- Caregivers may give you a liquid medicine called an enema to help empty your bowel before the surgery.
-Your caregiver will give you directions for how and when to use an enema.
+- Healthcare providers may give you a liquid medicine called an enema to help empty your bowel before the surgery.
+Your healthcare provider will give you directions for how and when to use an enema.